-Shoplifting is a form of larceny, and the degree of larceny that you are charged with has to do with the value of the property that you are accused of taking.
-While shoplifting may seem like a non-serious crime that is typically punished with a “slap on the wrist,” but depending on the value of the property, the accused could be charged with a felony and a prison sentence.
+Shoplifting is a form of larceny, and the degree of larceny with which you are charged has to do with the value of the property that you are accused of taking.
+While shoplifting may seem like an unserious crime that is typically punished with a “slap on the wrist,” depending on the value of the property, the accused could be charged with a felony and a prison sentence.

-After you are accused of shoplifting, store security may give what is called a “Civil Demand Letter”.
+After you are accused of shoplifting, store security may give you what is called a civil demand letter.
 Pursuant to New York General Obligations Law, a store is entitled to recover damages from the person who stole from them.
 The idea here is that it helps them pay for shoplifting prevention.

-John Buza is an experienced New York defense attorney and is a former Manhattan prosecutor.
-His team is prepared to help you if you or a loved one has been charged with any of these crimes.
+Each of our partners has been recognized for their legal skills and record of success.
+Our team is prepared to help you if you or a loved one has been charged with any of these crimes.